The risks of thinking too small when adopting Legal tech

 We recently sat down with a prospective customer who was describing the lay of the legal technology landscape within their organisation.

 Over the course of a few years, the team had incorporated a myriad of different systems and problem-specific tools to solve a variety of challenges.
-They described bespoke workflow systems, tools for legal intake, stand alone e-signature technology, plus much more.
+They described bespoke workflow systems, tools for legal intake, stand alone digital signature technology, plus much more.
 Suffice to say they weren’t happy with how it had all panned out; their systems were complex, no one was using them and the work continued to pile up.

 This situation is something we encounter often when working with legal functions around the world.
 With this in mind, here are our key insights into the risks of adopting a series of smaller, cheaper, use-specific tools versus partnering with a comprehensive solution that scales and evolves with you as you grow.